Do Maine Coons have sensitive stomachs? Yes, they do suffer from stomach sensitivity and there is no definite answer to why the issue exists.

 1. Deworming For Intestinal Parasites

 Intestinal parasite infection can cause vomiting, diarrhea, and weight loss.
-Before your cat is dewormed, they should be tested for parasites.
+Before your cat is dewormed, it should be tested for parasites.

 2. Feeding A High-Quality Diet